 5) Cut pork belly into small pieces and cook until browned on all sides, stirring often, about 10 minutes, set aside.

 2) Meanwhile, whisk eggs in large bowl.
 Add ¼ cup Grana Padano and the cream; set aside.
 Drain pasta, reserving 1 cup cooking liquid.
 Whisk ¼ cup hot cooking liquid into egg mixture.
-Add pasta; toss to coat.
+Add to hot pasta; toss to coat.

 3) Add mixture to skillet with pork and toss, adding more cooking liquid by tablespoonfuls if dry.
 Season generously with black pepper.
 Divide your spaghetti carbonara with pork belly among bowls and serve.